Anggaherma/PlaywrightAutomationTestLoginNP/README.md

 # UI Automation Test
-This repo is for form submission automation test
+This repo is for automation test login to nutacloud

 ## Overview

-formSubmissionAutomationTest is a project for UI testing of web forms using Playwright.
+This is a project for UI testing of web forms using Playwright.
 This guide will help you set up Playwright, configure it, and run your tests effectively.

 ## Prerequisites